im-ukr/SmartStay/Model/README.md

 6. You should have all the requirements installed as mentioned in [notebooks/Dynamic Pricing Model/Final-model.ipynb](https://github.com/im-ukr/SmartStay/blob/test/notebooks/Dynamic%20Pricing%20Model/Final-model.ipynb). **This directory contains the modularized final model of the same file.**

-# (Documentation) Section 1 - Pricing Adjustments Overview
+# B. (Documentation) Section 1 - Pricing Adjustments Overview

 Room price is computed for new bookings in [Option 1](https://github.com/im-ukr/SmartStay/blob/test/Model/room_price_computation.py) based the following parameters: